JonathanAlbertCross/Klecks_201/README.md

 ## Features

 - **Interactive Inkblots:** Explore one inkblot at a time, each with its own set of options.
-Click on the image to skip to the next visual.
+Click on the options to view to the next visual.
 - **Rotation:** Images are interactive and can be rotated for a more dynamic experience.
 - **User-Friendly Navigation:** A simple button event allows users to move seamlessly to the next inkblot.
 - **Results Page:** At the end, users can click the "View Results" button to access a chart displaying various traits.